-As countries work to expand access to HIV/AIDS care and other priority health services, national HIV responses in numerous countries have been impeded by human resources for health (HRH) shortages, often caused by public sector fiscal space constraints and wage bill freezes.
-To make headway in the fight against HIV/AIDS, many countries have received donor support for health worker staffing and remuneration needed for the immediate delivery of HIV services.
-In particular, this support has been integral in supporting mid- and lower-level cadres that have been key to HIV services scale-up.
+As countries work to expand access to HIV/ AIDS care, national HIV responses in numerous countries have been impeded by human resources for health (HRH) shortages, often caused by public sector fiscal constraints and wage freezes.
+To make headway in the fight against HIV/AIDS, many countries have received donor support for health worker staffing and remuneration for the immediate delivery of HIV services.
+In particular, this support has been integral in supporting midand lower-level cadres that have been key to HIV services scale-up.
 However, as donor support declines, few governments are prepared to absorb these additional health workers and related costs to support the sustainability and long-term maintenance of epidemic control.

-Many of these same countries have an active private health sector, which is already a key player in primary health care, family planning and maternal and child health, and, increasingly, various HIV services.
+Many of these same countries have an active private health sector, which is already a key player in primary health care, family planning, and maternal and child health, and, increasingly, various HIV services.
 However, the private sector is not consistently tapped for service delivery across the HIV clinical cascade, and has largely not been explored as an avenue for an expanded HIV health workforce.
-The Sustaining Health Outcomes through Private Sector Plus (SHOPS Plus) project, with PEPFAR funding through USAID, interviewed representatives from 17 private sector organizations in India and South Africa to identify avenues for leveraging and expanding the private sector health workforce for HIV/AIDS services.
-The assessment sought to answer four key questions:
+The Sustaining Health Outcomes through Private Sector (SHOPS) Plus project, with PEPFAR funding through USAID, interviewed representatives from 17 private sector organizations in India and South Africa to identify ways to use and expand the private sector health workforce for HIV/AIDS services.

+The study sought to answer four key questions:

 - 1. Are there specific points along the HIV clinical cascade for which private providers might be better leveraged? - 2.
-What conditions are needed for the private sector to invest resources to increase and maintain staffing levels that will support the scale-up of HIV-related service delivery? - 3.
+What conditions are needed for the private sector to invest in staff to support the scale-up of HIV-related service delivery? - 3.
 How can community-based HRH be better integrated with and financed by private organizations to sustain their operations? - 4.
 What is the role of the public sector in strengthening the ability of the private sector to finance growth and improvements in private sector HRH to support a strengthened HIV response?

 The study found that private providers are already active along the entire HIV clinical cascade to varying degrees.
 Their involvement depends upon having an enabling environment that makes room and creates a market for the private sector in HIV service delivery.
-In South Africa and India, the private sector's large networks of health workers in the community, clinics, pharmacies, and laboratories are well positioned for scaling up HIV services to increase testing, initiate people living with HIV (PLHIV) on antiretroviral therapy (ART), and support those on ART to achieve viral suppression.
-Private service delivery organizations' large community health workforce and provider-patient interactions have the potential to help increase HIV awareness and testing through demand generation activities; integration of provider-initiated testing and counseling into primary health care services; offering testing services outside of clinic-based settings; and equipping community health workers (CHWs) with tools to enhance patient education.
+In South Africa and India, the private sector's large networks of health workers in the community, clinics, pharmacies, and laboratories are well positioned for scaling up HIV services to increase testing, initiate people living with HIV (PLHIV) on antiretroviral therapy (ART), and support those already on ART to achieve viral suppression.
+Private service delivery organizations' large community health workforce have the potential to help increase HIV awareness and testing through demand generation activities; integration of provider-initiated testing and counseling into primary health care services; availability of testing services outside of clinic-based settings; and provision of tools to community health workers

+(CHWs) to enhance patient education.
 Private providers in both countries have also capitalized on task-sharing policies, differentiated care models, and efficiencies offered by new technology to expand access to ART initiation, management, and distribution.
-Finally, the private sector, through publicprivate partnerships (PPPs) to leverage private laboratories and engagement of their community-based staff, has helped expand access to viral load processing and supported clients to adhere to treatment.
+Finally, the private sector, through public-private partnerships (PPPs) to leverage private laboratories and engagement of their community-based staff, has helped expand access to viral load processing and supported clients to adhere to treatment.

 The study found that the private sector in South Africa and India makes decisions about investing in the expansion of service offerings based primarily on perceived demand for those services and the ability to meet that demand at a cost that is affordable to the purchaser-either the client directly or through a public or private financing program.
-In some cases, this means having the right kinds of staff on board.